RenderKit/embree/doc/src/compilation.md

   Execute "ocloc compile --help" for more details of possible devices to pass.
 Embree is only supported on Xe HPG/HPC and newer devices.

+  Per default this option is set to "none" under Windows, and "dg2" under Linux.

 + `EMBREE_STATIC_LIB`: Builds Embree as a static library (OFF by default).
 Further multiple static libraries are generated for the different ISAs selected (e.g. `embree4.a`, `embree4_sse42.a`,